MISSION

 Our courses prioritize risk management skills to prevent injury and illness.

-• Practice prevention of environmental conditions common in the backcountry
+- Practice prevention of environmental conditions common in the backcountry

 Wilderness Medicine

-Through targeted lectures coupled with hands-on practice, wilderness medicine becomes more than just a series of steps in an assessment system.
+Through targeted lectures coupled with classroom-style hands-on practice, wilderness medicine becomes more than just a series of steps in an assessment system.

-• Integrate classroom learning with field practices through real world case studies and instructor experiences
+- Integrate classroom learning with field practices through real world case studies and instructor experiences

-• Understand conditions in the context of the physiological processes driving them
+- Understand conditions in the context of the physiological processes driving them

-• Make decisions based on a holistic understanding of anatomy and physiology
+- Make decisions based on a holistic understanding of anatomy and physiology

-• Grasp how environmental factors contribute to or exacerbate most conditions or injuries in wilderness medicine
+- Grasp how environmental factors contribute to or exacerbate most conditions or injuries in wilderness medicine

-• Utilize patient assessment to find and fix life threats, identify underlying conditions or injuries, apply correct treatments, trend patient conditions, and make correct evacuation decisions.
+- Learn to utilize patient assessment to find and fix life threats, identify underlying conditions or injuries, apply correct treatments, trend patient conditions, and make correct evacuation decisions.

 Leadership and Resource Awareness